On the wine trail

 The fall event Hollywood and Vines, with food and sampling at all 10 wineries, is canceled in 2020.

 In Galena, Nouveau Wine Weekend includes a Friday parade, tastings, music and vineyard tours the weekend before Thanksgiving.
 However, it is canceled in 2020.

 A tour guide pours samples at Wollersheim Winery in Wisconsin.

-Old Mission Peninsula Wine Trail: Nine wineries line this sliver that stretches into Grand Traverse Bay
+Old Mission Peninsula Wine Trail: Ten wineries line this sliver that stretches into Grand Traverse Bay

 north of Traverse City, Mich.

-Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Weggy near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.
+Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Wild Hills near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.

-Wollersheim Winery holds its free Ruby Noveau Tasting Nov.
-15. A Vintage Christmas is Nov.
-24, with festive foods and carolers.
+Wollersheim Winery holds a free Ruby Noveau Tasting on the third Thursday of November.
+A Vintage Christmas, with festive foods and carolers, is canceled in 2020.